Go Birding At

 Wing-span: 16"

-Diet: Insects, fruit, seeds, occasionally birds' eggs, and lizards
+Diet: Insects, fruit, seeds, lizards

 This medium to large woodpecker has a barred black-and-white back, and a brown face and neck.
 Adult males have a red cap.
 They are a characteristic bird of saguaro cactus forests.
 Their call is a loud harsh quirrrr.
 They drum long and steady.